AgoraIO-Community/astro-backend/docs/TOKENS.md

 ```

 ## Generate Token
-At this point, we have all the data needed to generate and return the token.
-The only values that we haven't defined are the token expiration time and the privilege expiration time.
-These are in seconds, so I will set them both to 10 minutes (600 seconds).
+The last piece of information we need to be able to generate our token is the token expiration time and the privilege expiration time.
+These are in seconds, so I will set them to 10 minutes (600 seconds).
+You can set this to whatever time is appropriate for your use case.

 The privilege expiration time defines how long the user will have their privileges within the channel and access to the channel in general.
 If the privilege time expires, the user can still listen to the call but can no longer publish.
 And once the token expires in general, they will lose access to the channel completely.